Hira (surname)

 Hira is an Indian, Japanese, and Māori surname.

 Origins

 As a Japanese surname, it is written with a kanji meaning "even", "flat", or "peace" (平); the same character is also used for the Japanese surname Taira as well as the Chinese surname spelled Píng in Hanyu Pinyin (reflecting the Standard Mandarin pronunciation).

-Hira, or Heera, هیرا is a Kurdish given name for boys meaning “Gracious, Immense and Brave”.
+As an Indian name, it can also be spelled Heera, and originates from the Sanskrit word hīraka (हीरक) meaning "diamond".
+Hira is also a Māori surname.